Overview of Logistic Regression

 On regularization, our usual cost function may look like.

-Here, we are using sklearn inbuilt breast cancer data-set where we have to classify the tumour as benign or malignant.
+Here, we are using sklearn inbuilt breast cancer data-set where we have to classify a tumor as benign or malignant.

 We simply fit Logistic Regression classifier here and then we are finding the accuracy of our model.